2003–04 NFL playoffs: NFC: Carolina Panthers 29, Dallas Cowboys 10

-The Cowboys' turnaround season under coach Bill Parcells came to a crashing halt.
+The Cowboys' turnaround season under head coach Bill Parcells came to a crashing halt.
 The Panthers outgained the Cowboys in total yards 380–204 and held the ball for 34:23.
-Dallas quarterback Quincy Carter threw for only 154 yards and an interception, while being sacked three times.
+Cowboys quarterback Quincy Carter threw for only 154 yards and an interception, while being sacked three times.
 Meanwhile, Panthers quarterback Jake Delhomme threw for 273 yards and a touchdown to Steve Smith, who had five receptions for 135 yards and added 22 return yards on special teams.
 Stephen Davis ran for 104 yards and another touchdown, while Muhsin Muhammad caught four passes for 103 yards.
-John Kasay kicked five field goals for Carolina.
+John Kasay kicked five field goals for the Panthers.

-On the Panthers third play of the game, Delhomme completed a 70-yard pass to Smith on the Cowboys 1-yard line, setting up Kasay's first field goal.
-Later in the first quarter, Toby Gowin's 31-yard punt gave the Panthers the ball at the Cowboys 41-yard line, and they scored another field goal to take a 6–0 lead.
-On the Cowboys ensuing drive, Carter completed a 28-yard pass to Joey Galloway and Troy Hambrick ran for 16 yards, giving Dallas a first down at the Panthers 20-yard line.
-But two plays later, fullback Richie Anderson fumbled the ball and Carolina safety Mike Minter recovered it.
+On the Panthers' third play of the game, Delhomme completed a 70-yard pass to Smith on the Cowboys' 1-yard line, setting up Kasay's first field goal.
+Later in the first quarter, Toby Gowin's 31-yard punt gave the Panthers the ball at the Cowboys' 41-yard line, and the Panthers scored another field goal to take a 6–0 lead.
+On the Cowboys' ensuing drive, Carter completed a 28-yard pass to Joey Galloway and Troy Hambrick ran for 16 yards, giving the Cowboys a first down at the Panthers' 20-yard line.
+But two plays later, fullback Richie Anderson fumbled the ball and Panthers safety Mike Minter recovered it.